450 unionized TruStage workers continue strike in Madison

 “The union provided new proposals for bargaining,” Andrew Sernatinger, OPIEU Local 39 spokesperson said.
 “TruStage returned a counterproposal that, so far as the union’s committee can tell, is only grammar corrections and no items of substance.
 The union asked if the employer’s committee had additional proposals.
 They replied that they did not.
 The union requested to bargain May 25 and May 26.
 TruStage declined.”

-OPEIU Local 39 until this week has accused TruStage of several unfair labor practices via four separate National Labor Relations Board filings.
+Prior to this week, OPEIU Local 39 had accused TruStage of several unfair labor practices in four separate National Labor Relations Board filings.

-On Tuesday, the union filed three more with the NLRB accusing the company of barring access to employee 401(k) plans for striking workers, “illegal surveillance of picketing strikers, including photographing and videotaping” and “coercion and direct dealing in order to solicit workers to cross the strike line and return to work.”
+On Tuesday, the union added three more filings with the NLRB, accusing the company of barring access to employee 401(k) plans for striking workers, “illegal surveillance of picketing strikers, including photographing and videotaping” and “coercion and direct dealing in order to solicit workers to cross the strike line and return to work.”

 “TruStage is determined to reach an agreement that is fair and market competitive that meets the needs of our employees, customers and company,” TruStage said in an email statement Friday.
 “From the start, we have bargained in good faith to come to an agreement, and we are working very hard through the many complex issues on the table.

-“We are encouraged by the progress we’ve made in the last two weeks, and we have additional mediation sessions set for next week.”
+“We are encouraged by the progress we’ve made in the last two weeks, and we have additional mediation sessions set for next week,” the statement said.

 Photos: Hundreds of CUNA Mutual Group workers strike